Physical fitness and memory

 Caffeine's stimulating effects on the nervous system and its ability to increase wakefulness and attention are well characterized.
 The degree to which caffeine affects episodic memory remains underspecified, however.
 In an ongoing series of studies, we aim to better understand caffeine's influence on memory encoding, consolidation, and retrieval in young adults, with an emphasis on caffeine's effects on false or distorted memories.

 Memory and technology use

 As mobile devices become increasingly popular, what impact, if any, is such technology use having on cognition?
 Several studies in the lab are investigating whether and how technology use impacts episodic memory.
-For example, does the mere presence of a cell phone impact our ability to encode new information?
+For example, what is the relationship between media multitasking and memory?
 Is the use of apps that encourage relaxation more beneficial to memory consolidation than those that require active cognitive engagement?

 Functional MRI meta-analysis